CourseReps/ECEN452-SP18/Students/joshruff/Lab7/Readme.md

 The phase shifter uses a 50 ohm through as a reference phase, and then uses two longer lines to provide 90 degrees and 180 degrees of phase shift respectively.

 ## Design
+Both devices had a design frequency of f_o=2.5 GHz.

 ###Wilkinson Power Divider
 The lumped element model for the Wilkinson Power Divider is a simple resistive divider.
 Transforming these resistors into transmission lines offers better power transfer and isolation.
 Aditionally, a resistor passed between ports 2 and 3 offers complete isolation between ports 2 and three.
 The resulting device schematic appears as follows: